 Located on the ground floor of NMMC's East Tower at 830 South Gloster Street, the Emergency Department is open 24 hours a day, seven days a week.
 The NMMC Emergency Department employs board certified physicians on its staff.

 NMMC is designated as a Level II Trauma Center and Secondary Pediatric Trauma Center in the Mississippi Trauma Care System by the Mississippi State Department of Health.
-NMMC is one of five Level II Trauma Centers in Mississippi and one of two in the north half of the state to earn this designation.
+NMMC is one of three Level II Trauma Centers in Mississippi and the only one in the north half of the state to earn this designation.